-The joint venture partnership is currently in the Second Renewal Period for the Block 11B/12B Exploration Right, which is for a period of two years ending May 17, 2020.
-The joint venture partnership has recently applied to enter into the Third Renewal Period, a two-year period from the date the renewal application is approved.
-Upon declaration of commerciality on Block 11B/12B and prior to expiry of the Block 11B/12B Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
+The Block 11B/12B joint venture partnership was granted approval from the South African Government for entry into the Third Renewal Period for the Block 11B/12B Exploration Right, which is for a period of two years ending September 7, 2022.
+Upon declaration of commerciality on Block 11B/12B and prior to expiry of the Block 11B/12B Exploration Right, subject to a potential gas marketing period, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
 The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Block 11B/12B Exploration Right available to Historically Disadvantaged South Africans at fair market value.
 Main Street 1549 is a Black Empowered Entity and is expected to fulfill the requirement for the Block 11B/12B Exploration Right to be held 10% by Historically Disadvantaged South Africans.